AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::info Compatibility

-Rules with regular expressions in the `$domain` modifier are supported by AdGuard for Windows, Mac, and Android, **running CoreLibs v1.11 or later**.
+Rules with regular expressions in the `$domain` modifier are supported by AdGuard for Windows, Mac, and Android with [CoreLibs] v1.11 or later.

-In AdGuard for Windows, Mac and Android **running CoreLibs v1.12 or later** the `$domain` modifier can be alternatively spelled as `$from`.
+In AdGuard for Windows, Mac and Android with [CoreLibs] v1.12 or later the `$domain` modifier can be alternatively spelled as `$from`.

 :::